Literature DB >> 26549912

 Soil Physical Properties

-Changes in selected properties of span class="Chemical">oil resulting from the addition of class="Chemical">pan class="Chemical">chainsaw oil to the soil were observed.
+Changes in selected properties of sn class="Chemical">oil resulting from the addition of n class="Chemical">al">pan class="Chemical">chainsaw oil to the soil were observed.
 Slightly lower moisture content was noted in the soil samples collected from the block where the highest amount of oil was added.
 However, the relative moisture expressed in relation to the dry sample weight was not significantly different between treatments (Table 2).
 Capillary water content increased slightly in correlation with the amount of oil added to the soil (Table 2).
 Soil bulk density increased with increased soil contamination with chainsaw oil and total porosity and air-filled porosity simultaneously decreased.
 Oil at 100 g/m2 caused a decrease of 4 % in air-filled porosity, and the highest amount of oil (200 g/m2) resulted in a decrease in air-filled porosity of nearly 10 % compared with unpolluted soil (Table 2).

 Table 2